The author is a QUB Pol Sci Honours graduate and has written extensively on imperialism, national liberation struggles and class issues.

-"We need to create a society wherever our kids will board peace and prosperity, a society wherever they'll management the wealth of this country."
+"We need to create a society wherever our kids will have peace and prosperity, a society wherever they'll management the wealth of this country."
 (Crossbarry, Cork, in March 1976)

-"Against robber-rights, I will be able to fight to their destruction or my very own."
+"Against robber-rights, I will fight to their destruction or my very own."
 (Seamus Costello)

 On Imperialism and Partition:

-"Our perspective, on the opposite hand, is that nation presence in eire is that the basic reason behind the divisions between the Protestant and Catholic social class within the North."
+"Our perspective, on the opposite hand, is that British presence is that the basic reason behind the divisions between the Protestant and Catholic social class within the North."
 (Seamus Costello)

 On the Official Republican Movement's Reformist Direction:

 "They unheeded the presence of fifteen,000 troops on the streets.
-They unheeded the torture and terror perpetrated by nation Army on the Nationalist population and that they acted as if there was no amendment within the state of affairs since 1969."
+They unheeded the torture and terror perpetrated by the British Army on the Nationalist population and that they acted as if there was no amendment within the state of affairs since 1969."
 (Seamus Costello)

 On the Provisionals:

-"The principal distinction we'd have with them as I see it, is that the Provisionals aren't as a corporation, dedicated to the institution of a Socialist Republic....We aren't in business to criticize the Provisionals. we've our own policy to pursue and that we have our own objectives.
-To the extent that the probationary policy runs parallel to ours, we have a tendency to ar ready to co-operate with them."
+"The principal distinction we'd have with them as I see it, is that the Provisionals aren't an organization dedicated to the institution of a Socialist Republic....We aren't in business to criticize the Provisionals. we've our own policy to pursue and that we have our own objectives.
+To the extent that their probationary policy runs parallel to ours, we have a tendency to, and are ready to co-operate with them."
 (Seamus Costello)

 On Loyalists and problems affecting Northern working-class Protestants:

-"We ought to actually co-operate with anybody on any facet of our policy. however we predict that any approach to the admirer and Protestant social class within the North, should air the idea of a scrupulous political approach....We feel that the approach to the Loyalists should be AN honest one which we have a tendency to should confirm to them what all aspects of our policy are."
+"We ought to actually co-operate with anybody on any facet of our policy. however we predict that any approach to the Protestant social class within the North, should air the idea of a scrupulous political approach....We feel that the approach to the Loyalists should be an honest one.
+We should confirm to them what all aspects of our policy are."
 (Seamus Costello)

 On the IRSP and also the role of the INLA:

-"Any revolutionary movement that can't defend its own membership, and can't demonstrate its capability of defense of its own membership, goes out of business anyway. we have a tendency to in the business as a heavy revolutionary organization and that we aren't about to be placed out of business by anybody.
+"Any revolutionary movement that can't defend its own membership, and can't demonstrate its capability of defense of its own membership, goes out of business anyway.
+We aren't about to be placed out of business by anybody.
 The IRSP is organized and it's here to remain."
 (Seamus Costello, March 1975.)